The Office of Finance consists of five major functional areas:

 The custodian of the cash fund is responsible for keeping the fund in a secure location and not a personal checking account, and must be able to account for the fund at all times.
 The cash fund must be available for audit by the Internal Auditor and by the N.C.
 Office of the State Auditor.

 Petty cash expenditures are limited to $100.00 per purchase.
 Reimbursements must be filed within 45 days of the date of expenditure.
 Refer to Procedure Number 1 for an explanation of the operation of a cash fund.

 University checks for the payment of goods and services (except payroll) can be converted to a foreign currency if circumstances require.
 The department should make a written request and clearly indicate the foreign currency and amount needed.
 All normal expenditure documentation standards must be met.
 A university check will be written in U.S. dollars and payable to the commercial bank used by the University based on the current currency exchange rate.
 The bank will then issue a check payable to the appropriate vendor in the foreign currency needed.

 The sale of goods and/or services by university departments to customers who are not departments within the University must utilize the Departmental Sales Invoice, BANFIN-35.
 The departmental sales invoice authorizes the Cashier’s Office to receive payment and deposit the funds to the appropriate departmental fund.
 The sales tax portion of the remittance is sent to the N.C.
-Department of Revenue by the Office of Accounting Services.
+Department of Revenue by the Office of the Controller.

 If a departmental sales invoice is not paid, the Cashier’s Office sends a past due notice to the customer.
 Departmental sales invoices which remain unpaid are returned to the originating university department.